fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 Cells embody four main components:

-1. Cell value: A cell can hold any kind of JSON value -- including [standard data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) like boolean, strings, numbers, null, object, etc. [Chapter 4](#bookmark=id.w0urcyiya91g) discusses Flux Primitive values, which are also JSON, but use a particular structure that has worked well for us in the apps we’ve built using the SDK.
+1. Cell value: A cell can hold any kind of JSON value - including [standard data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) like boolean, strings, numbers, null, object, etc. [Chapter 4](#bookmark=id.w0urcyiya91g) discusses Flux Primitive values, which are also JSON, but use a particular structure that has worked well for us in the apps we've built using the SDK.

 2. Cell metadata: A cell has data that describes itself.
 For example, an id, name, description, revision date and owner.
 Some metadata is structured, so apps have a certain amount of consistency in the information they can present to an end-user.
 However, developers can extend a cell with their own metadata as needed.

-3. Cell state: A cell can be unlocked (by default), or locked if a user has decided to prevent unexpected changes to a cell’s value
+3. Cell state: A cell can be unlocked (by default), or locked if a user has decided to prevent unexpected changes to a cell's value

 4. Cell history: A cell maintains the entire chronological set of cell values since it was first created.

 Accessing the data table and its cells is simple once you have a project id.
 The list that we added earlier in this chapter allows your user to decide which project and data table they want to access.
 The next step is to help them select a cell to read from.

-Let’s add another list to our app that allows the user to select a cell to display in the viewport.
+Let's add another list to our app that allows the user to select a cell to display in the viewport.
 Modify the geometry div in index.html by adding a new div to select a cell.

 ```html
 <div id='output'>